MichaelCurrin/code-cookbook/recipes/javascript/node-servers.md

+---
+description: Using Node.js for dev servers
+---
 # Node.js servers
-> Using Node.js for dev servers

 There are many ways to start a dev server for Node.js applications.
 Unfortunately this makes thing complicated to choose and configure it (such as for updating on file edits and hot-reloading the browser).

 Here are some to get you started.

 If you use React or Vue or similar, you might find there's a pattern to use a server that comes with the existing package's CLI.